 The Gavin Foundation operates two youth recovery homes for teens coping with addiction: one for males and one for females.
-The residential component consists of three phases and is a six month program with sixteen young men and fourteen young women between the ages of 16 and 20.
+The six month residential program consists of three phases with sixteen young men and fourteen young women between the ages of 16 and 20.
 Each year, Cushing House serves close to 100 youth and their families.

 The Cushing House programs promote healing in family relationships by providing groups for parents and opportunities for families to socialize with each other, and other families in the program.
 Most residents are diagnosed with moderate to severe substance use disorders, and have difficulty in school and at home.
 Some are involved with the criminal justice system.